Xentrk/Stubby-Installer-Asuswrt-Merlin/README.md

     Connected to 1.1.1.1         Yes
     Using DNS over HTTPS (DoH)   No
     Using DNS over TLS (DoT)     Yes

+Similariliy, the [Cloudflare Browsing Experience Security Check](https://www.cloudflare.com/ssl/encrypted-sni/) page tests whether your DNS queries and answers are encrypted, whether your DNS resolver uses DNSSEC, which version of TLS is used to connect to the page, and whether your browser supports encrypted Server Name Indication (SNI).

 The [Cloudflare Browsing Experience Security Check Page](https://www.cloudflare.com/ssl/encrypted-sni/)  automatically tests whether your DNS queries and answers are encrypted, whether your DNS resolver uses DNSSEC, which version of TLS is used to connect to the page, and whether your browser supports encrypted Server Name Indication (SNI).